x2dhf/x2dhf/README.md

 usage.

-`test-sets/` directory contains the dozens of specific examples and the testctl script should be used to list and run them.
+`test-sets/` directory contains the dozens of specific examples and the testctl script should be used to list and run them (try 'testctl -h').

 `./lda_orbitals` and `./hf_orbitals` directories contain LDA and HF orbitals for a number of atomic systems.
 These orbitals can be used to start the SCF process.
 The data